-She double-downed on her mania.
-She threw her nail file at my head, then a softball, then the chef knife.
-I could dodge them all except for a bottle of nail polish.
-The bottle stung me right above my right eye.
-I needed to run away before she killed me.
+She double-downed on her bipolar and threw a nail file at my head, a softball, a hair dryer.
+I dodged everything except for a bottle of nail polish.
+The bottle stung my right eye.
+I needed to run away before she would kill me.

-On the night before Christmas, I won $15,000 in the red.
-The pit boss somehow figured me out, even though there was nothing to figure out except luck.
-The owner of the casino flew in from the Bahamas on his private jet to see me.
-He invited me to his penthouse.
-He looked at the check before he handed it to me.
+I won five hundred thousand dollars on the night before Christmas.
+The casino tried to figure me out, but there was nothing to figure out except luck.
+The owner invited me to his office.
+He looked at the check before handing it to me.

-“Consider this a check to keep you away,” he said—another rich man paying me off.
+“Consider this a check to keep you away,” he said.
+Another rich man had paid me off.

-The $200,000 did last me through an entire year though.
-Money shortened the days, so that was the shortest year of my life.
-The two escorts both moved in with Vegas moguls, so I moved into the Luxor.
-I would order room service every night, of ribeye steaks to go with lobster, to go with blue-label Johnnie Walker.
-The women surely swooned in.
-They could smell the lobster outside.
-They could also smell the money even when I dressed in the same clothes from Express or drove the same Mazda that I had since Obama’s inauguration.
-I lost track of their names a few hours after sex.
-Some things had never changed since I was a gigolo.
+The five-hundred grand lasted me through another year.
+The money trimmed the days.
+That was the shortest year of my life.
+My roommates moved in with Vegas moguls, so I moved into the Luxor.
+I would order room service every night: ribeye steaks, lobster, and blue-label Johnnie Walker.
+The women must’ve smelled the lobster outside because they would knock on my door.
+I forgot their names a few hours after sex.
+Some things had never changed since being an escort.

-Once I turned forty-four, I used my last hundred dollars to move back to California.
-I was worse off than when I was at forty-two.
+Sooner or later, the fortune would run out.
+I used the rest of it to move back to California.
+At forty-four, I was worse off than I was at forty-two.
 Broker.
-No job.
-Nowhere to live.
-No one to stay with.
-And at my most impulsive.
+More desperate.
+Looking for a real job.
+Looking for a haven.
+Looking for someone to stay with me.
+I was at my most impulsive.

-The town might’ve been Hawaiian Gardens.
-All those small towns right outside of Los Angeles were better off nameless.
-When I was looking for roommates, I read about a secret club:
+I lived in a motel in Hawaiian Gardens.
+It was far from Hawaii and far from a garden.
+All those towns outside of Los Angeles were better off without names.
+When I was looking for roommates online, I read about a secret club: